 Our IPS Agency plan outlines:

-- the establishment and administration the department’s IPS contribution
+- the administration and structure of the Department’s IPS

 - information required to be published

 - otherinformation we will publish

 - how we will comply with the IPS

 The department will continue to foster a culture within the agency, in which appropriate proactive disclosure of its information holdings is embraced.
 This recognises that public sector information is a national resource managed for public purposes.

 The General Counsel of the Information, Commercial and Employment Law Branch is the senior officer responsible for leading the department’s compliance with the IPS, supported by the Information and Employment Law team.
 However, all business areas of the department are accountable for ensuring that their area complies with the department’s IPS obligations.

 - information required to be published (including operational information) and other information is published on the department’s website or linked portfolio websites, as appropriate;

 - published information relevant to their responsibilities is accurate, up-to-date, and complete; and